Family volunteering with monkeys in South Africa

 Description of Family volunteering with monkeys in South Africa

 Take your family off the beaten track and into this life changing primate rehabilitation centre.
-Work hands-on with baby monkeys and baboons to help prepare them for life in the wild.
+Work with baby baboons to help prepare them for life in the wild.
 Both kids and adults alike love the volunteering, the location and the pace of life in the African bush.

 This project has a lovely family feel, with volunteers all sitting down together for meals.
-Evenings are spent relaxing out on the terrace- usually with several monkeys, dogs, cats and other rescued creatures joining you!
+Evenings are spent relaxing under the stars and sharing stories.

 Many of our family groups have enjoyed spending two weeks here as part of a greater holiday, often going on to enjoy a safari at Kruger National Park.